-The portal provides access to over 7000 high-resolution viewing images of almost all the small- and medium-scale maps produced by the BGS since mapping started in 1832 right up to the most recent maps released in 2020.
+The BGS maps portal provides access to over 45 000 high-resolution viewing images of almost all the small, medium and large scale maps produced by the BGS since mapping started in 1832 right up to the most recent maps released in 2020.
 It incorporates all the earlier maps and history pages that were previously made available through the BGS ‘Historical maps of the Geological Survey of Great Britain and Ireland’ web resource.

 The maps portal provides access to view BGS maps, with the option to purchase high-resolution raster PDFs via the BGS online shop.
 All users are advised that our latest digital mapping is available to view via our Onshore and Offshore GeoIndex pages, and may differ significantly from the maps delivered via this portal.
 Further details about our digital vector data mapping is available via BGS Datasets.

 - 1:10 560 or 1:10 000 large-scale geological maps of England and Wales, and Scotland.